 4) It makes for an excellent addition to your CV

-As well as the financial benefits, starting your own dropshipping company is an excellent way to stand out from the crowd should you wish to hold down a full-time job.
+As well as the financial benefits, starting your own dropshipping company is an excellent point to add in your resume outline to stand out from the crowd should you wish to hold down a full-time job.
 Some jobs have been lost forever in this pandemic, and employers are always keen to hire a candidate who hasn’t stood still.

 Another option to please employers is volunteering, although this is still bound up in the lockdown rules.
 So dropshipping, with its base in the virtual reality of the internet, is an excellent choice.